 Errors & Uncertainty

 Analyzing data to find a correlation between precipitation anomalies, post-fire flooding incidents, and vegetation recovery made us aware of limitations with the datasets used.
 First of all, the flood records from the NOAA Storm Events Database were quite limited.
-Prior to 2005, Arizona flood events within the NOAA Storm Events Database do not contain a GPS location, excluding any prior flood records from the spatial analysis.
+Prior to 2005, Arizona flood events within the NOAA Storm Events Database do not contain a GPS location, excluding any prior flood records from spatial analysis.
 Further, events from the NOAA Storm Events Database with spatial references only include a single point or starting and ending points.
 The extent of floods, then, is not captured by the Storm Events Database dataset.
 Instead, a NOAA Flood CDR with spatial extent of flooding would be a very useful dataset for post-wildfire flood modeling.
 Similarly, the number of flood events associated with wildfires was even fewer, reducing the data available to establish a statistically significant relationship among the variables for post-fire flood applications.

 Next, aligning floods with post-wildfire conditions was challenging.
 Floods were associated with wildfire events as a function of proximity to the burned area, slope, and time since burn.
 For instance, if the flood record from the NOAA Storm Events Database was within five years after a wildfire occurred, and the flood was within close proximal distance downstream of the wildfire, the flood was linked to the fire as a post-wildfire flood incident and incorporated in the analysis.
 As mentioned previously, Moody et al. established a post-wildfire flood threshold from gage data, where 8.5 mm h-1 indicated potential runoff.
 However, within the Lower Colorado River Basin, in situ data is limited, so flood events could not be validated.
 Overall, satellite data was a useful tool to gather long-term, regional data.
 NOAA Climate Data Records in particular are potentially very useful in post-wildfire flood applications, but identifying trends for specific regions requires extensive verification before flood managers can derive explicit precipitation thresholds for land management and hazard preparation.

 Once insufficient flood records were removed from the input dataset, few records remained.
 Without access to additional flood information, data had to be aggregated based on daily, monthly, and yearly events.
 Additionally, the raw precipitation, NDVI, flooding, and fire data was recorded in a variety of formats at different temporal and spatial scales by a number of different organizations.
 By converting and resampling to a common format and scale, specific events were likely averaged out of the data.
 The analysis generalized trends across the watersheds.
-Accordingly, the limited inputs for each statistical regression resulted in a series of weak relationships based onknown, quantifiable trends, particularly at the basin and sub-basin scale.
 By aggregating data to obtain a statistically significant sample size, many important indicators and thresholds were averaged out.

 Future Work